Knowledge is power. We’re sure you have questions, and here are our answers to some of them.

 We also have just plain ground up meat/bones/organs.
 We suggest adding supplements (probiotics and fish oils) and our ground vegetable mix-in to these at least occasionally.
-We have a variety of supplements available at our store.
+We also recommend offering a variety of treats.
+All these are available at our stores.

 How long does your food last?

 When frozen, our food can last up to 1 year or more.
 However, to maximize the nutritional value of the food, serve it within 6 months.
 Once thawed, our food needs to be served within 3 days (4 days for cooked).
 Portioning and re-freezing is okay only if doing so one day after thawing.
 Re-freezing after food has been thawed 3 days risks spoilage and bacterial infections.
 Always practice safe food handling.

 Can I immediately switch my pet to your food?

 Kittens and puppies can be switched to real food fairly quickly as they still have fully functional digestive systems.
 We suggest switching young kittens and puppies (8 months or less) to cooked food first to give them time to develop their immune system.
 They can be introduced to raw once they have been on cooked meats for 1 or 2 months.
 Older pets (and those with a history of weak immune systems) need to be transitioned to prevent digestive upsets or constipation.
 The longer the pet has been on a dry food diet, the longer the transition.
 See our sample transition guide.